IMSY-DKFZ/htc/README.md

 ### 📝 Spectral organ fingerprints for machine learning-based intraoperative tissue classification with hyperspectral imaging in a porcine model
 [https://doi.org/10.1038/s41598-022-15040-w](https://doi.org/10.1038/s41598-022-15040-w)

-In this paper, we trained a classification model based on median spectra.
+In this paper, we trained a classification model based on median spectra from HSI data.
 You can find the model code in [htc/tissue_atlas](./htc/tissue_atlas) and the confusion matrix figure of the paper in [paper/NatureReports2021](./paper/NatureReports2021).

-> 📂 The dataset for this paper is not fully publicly available.
-Part of the data used in this paper overlaps with the open HeiPorSPECTRAL dataset.
+> 📂 The dataset for this paper is not fully publicly available, but a subset of the data is available through the soon-to-be-public HeiPorSPECTRAL dataset.

 <details closed>
 <summary>Cite via BibTeX</summary>